kriber82/CodecentricChallenge/DecisionRecords.md

 ## Should have
 - Implementierung der echten github API-Abfrage
+- GetCodecentricDeveloperProfilesFromGithub: use profile display name instead of login

 ## Nice To Have
 - Tests in schnell und langsam auftrennen